How to Write a Business Case (20 Free Templates & Examples)

 Professional Keys to Success in the Process

-The purpose of a good business case is to communicate.
+The purpose of a good case is to communicate.
 Each section should, therefore, be written in a language understood by the intended audience.
 It should only contain such information that helps decision-making.

-The professional keys to success when writing a business case include:
+The professional keys to success include:

 • Be brief and only convey the basics